ontologyportal/sigmakee/README.txt

 ============

-Sigma is an integrated development environment for logical theories that extend the Suggested Upper Merged Ontology.
+Sigma is an integrated development environment for logical theories that extend the Suggested Upper Merged Ontology (SUMO).
 There is a public installation with read-only functions enabled linked from http://www.ontologyportal.org

-The easiest install is with the Docker container system.
-The next section below describes how to do this.

 Please read these notes thoroughly if you want to do a native install not with a container.
 Most installation issues result from not